stasiselectronics/BatteryBoost/Documentation/BatteryBoostA02TestProcedure.md

 # Test Procedure
-## Checking functionality and exploring limits
+<h2> Checking functionality and exploring limits </h2>

-This page is where I'm going to plan out the test procedure.

-I have boards in hand at the moment, and need to do a little bit of planning for how I'm going to test the board.
-I want to have it well documented to have as an example of how engineering tests are thought about.
+As the BatteryBoost project has moved forward, I have been testing features and functionality ad hoc.
+That is, I have been testing things as I go.
+This means that I have bits and pieces of information floating around my head and maybe some written notes.

+I want to try and do something a bit better.
+I want to outline the testing that I need to do in order to feel confident enough to sell units of this board.

 For this prototype, I want to demonstrate the the design fulfills its requirements.
-One issue can be that there are functionalities that haven't been restricted or objectified by a requirement.
-This means that we will need to evaluate its performance and see how it does.
-Maybe later we can determine if something should become a requirement.

-The overal functionality that I wish to demonstrate, is that the board can safely discharge a 3.7 V Lithium battery (Ion or Polymer) at the max output of 24 Volts at 1 Amp.
+The overall functionality that I wish to demonstrate, is that the board can safely discharge a 3.7 V Lithium battery (Ion or Polymer) at the max output of 24 Volts at 1 Amp.

 We will also see if the board can exceed that without damage or failure.

 ## Before Power On

-There are two major systems operating on this board: Battery Management and Boost Conversion
+There are two major systems operating on this board: Battery Management and Boost Conversion.
+The former focuses on keeping the battery healthy

-But first things first, let's make sure that the board has no shorts to ground
+But first things first, let's make sure that the board has no shorts to ground.

-Measure resistance between the following
-1. GND and Bat+
-2. GND and VBATT
-3. GND and 5V
-4. GND and SMPS_OUTPUT

-### Battery Management

-Within the battery management circuit, there are a few subsytems that need attention.

-#### Charge Control

-The lithium batteries are charged using the common TP4056 IC.
-It will be able to monitor the voltage of the battery and react according to certain conditions.

-What are the functions of the TP4056 that need to be tested?

-	- Charging the battery
-	- LED indication
-#### Battery Protection

-	- Reverse Polarity Protection
-	- Over current
-	- Undervoltage lockout

-### Boost Converter

-The boost converter has been claiming a current of 1.5 Amps.
-I want to test this at 24 Volts.
-Can I get that out of a 3.7 Volt input?

-Testing output voltage:
-1. Set the resistor to its lowest resistance
-2. Measure equivalent resistance
-3. Calculate the output voltage that it would create
-4. Set the resistor to its highest resistance
-5. Measure equivalent resistance
-6. Calculate the output voltage that it would create

-Now that we know that we can create the voltages that we want (5:24) Volts, we can start giving the board some power.

 ## Turning on the power